ejhedman/drugbot/public/docs/faq.md

 A drug comparison feature is planned for future releases.

 ### Q: How do I track changes to drug data?
-**A:** Currently, DrugBot doesn't have built-in audit logging.
+**A:** Currently, Drugissimo doesn't have built-in audit logging.
 Changes are saved immediately but not tracked.
 An audit trail feature is planned for future releases.

 ## Data Accuracy & Validation

-### Q: How accurate is the drug data in DrugBot?
+### Q: How accurate is the drug data in Drugissimo?
 **A:** The accuracy depends on the data source and how it's maintained.
-DrugBot includes demo data for demonstration purposes.
+Drugissimo includes demo data for demonstration purposes.
 In production use, data accuracy should be verified against official sources like:
 - FDA databases
 - EMA databases
 - Manufacturer websites